xchang2011/universal-simulator/README.md

 ============

-    universalSimulator is a tool that can make your Stub Server development more efficiently.Through a simple configuration, you can generate a Stub Server conveniently.
+    1. universalSimulator is a tool that can make your Stub Server development more efficiently.Through a simple configuration, you cangenerate a Stub Server conveniently.
-    The universalSimulator can simulate servers which use socket (tcp or udp) as the communicationmode.
+    2. The universalSimulator can simulate servers which use socket (tcp or udp) as the communicationmode.
 And use protobuffer as the protocol mode.

 Installation